Cc618/Feature-Changer/README.md

 least 32x32px (otherwise, MSE is used).
 This has been implemented thanks to [this repo](https://github.com/ku2482/vae.pytorch) (MIT license).

+### Results
+It turns out that the DCAE model outputs better results even though the resolution is twice as small compared to PGAE images.

 ## Structure
 - data : Dataset analysis
 - display : Functions to plot and show data